Privacy Policy

 8. Your Rights

-Contact us using the details in Section 1.
-We will respond within one month unless extensions are permitted.
-Fees apply only where legally allowed.
+To exercise your rights, contact us using the details in Section 1.
+We will respond within one month unless extensions apply.
+You may also contact CNIL (France’s Data Protection Authority) to lodge a complaint.

 9. Third-Party Links